hughshaoqz/3rd-Youtube8M-TM/README.md

 ## Train a Single Model

 The following are the examples of training a single model locally or on the Google Cloud AI Platform.
 The model we show below is BERTMean(L2H12) TTA[-2, 1], which got MAP 0.7725 on the final private leaderboard.
-For the training details of other models, please refer to shell_script folder.
+For the training details of other models, please refer to shell_script directory.

 There mainly 4 steps for the whole process to get final prediction of a single model: Pre-training, Fine-tuning, Evaluation, and Inference.